HunterMahmud/nova-tourism-client/README.md

 13. **Countries Section:**
     - Displays information about 6 countries in card format.
-    - Clicking on a country card shows tourist spots of that country.
+    - Clicking on a country card shows tourist spots of that specific country.

 14. **Dark and Light Theme:**
-    - Toggle button for user preference.
+    - Toggle button for light and dark mode for user preference.

 15. **Dynamic Title and Scroll Restoration:**
     - Enhancements for better user experience.